knpuniversity/javascript/knpu/ep4-reactjs/success-messages.md

 Basically, *before* we call `setTimeout`, we want to make sure to *clear* any previous timeout that may be waiting to fire.
 The `setTimeout()` function returns an integer, which we can use to clear it.
-To keep track of that value, in the constructor, initialize a new property: `this.successMessageTimeoutHandler = 0`.
+To keep track of that value, in the constructor, initialize a new property: `this.successMessageTimeoutHandle = 0`.

 This has *nothing* to do with React: we're just taking advantage of our object to store some data.
 Oh, and the value 0 is just a "null" value in disguise: if we pass this to `clearTimeout()`, nothing will happen.

-Back down in `setSuccessMessage`, before `setTimeout`, add `clearTimeout(this.successMessageTimeoutHandler)`.
-To set that property, add `this.successMessageTimeoutHandler =` before `setTimeout()`.
+Back down in `setSuccessMessage`, before `setTimeout`, add `clearTimeout(this.successMessageTimeoutHandle)`.
+To set that property, add `this.successMessageTimeoutHandle =` before `setTimeout()`.

-And finally, to be *completely* on top of things, inside the callback, after we reset the state, set the timeout handler back to 0.
+And finally, to be *completely* on top of things, inside the callback, after we reset the state, set the timeout handle back to 0.

 ## Cleaning up Your Component: componentWillUnmount()